XAWalter/nearest_neighbor/README.md

 trend.

 ![Figure 3](./images/4.png)\
 <sub>Figure 3.
-Graph depicting the feature set utilzied and the resulting percent accuracy for the large data set utilizing the forward search algorithm.</sub>
+Graph depicting the feature set utilized and the resulting percent accuracy for the large data set utilizing the forward search algorithm.</sub>

-The graph omits most of the data gathered but the ﬁnal two bars indicate the accuracy when
+The graph omits most of the data gathered but the final two bars indicate the accuracy when

-the ﬁnal two features are added.
+the final two features are added.
 This shows that the maximum accuracy was about .938.

 ## Conclusion